 The key clinical outcome from the patient's perspective is curing the cancer.
-There is no accepted definition of a cure, as relapses can rarely occur more than 10 years after remission.61 A 2014 paper proposed that with contemporary treatment, children in remission four years after the completion of treatment could be considered cured (<1% chance of relapse).^{62,63} Thus, four-year event-free survival would be an ideal outcome.
-None of the trials of CAR-T therapy have followed patients for that long.
+There is no accepted definition of a cure, as relapses can rarely occur more than 10 years after remission, though Pui et al suggest that 10 years of complete remission would be a reasonable standard.
+A 2014 paper proposed that with contemporary treatment, children in remission four years after the completion of treatment could be considered cured (<1% chance of relapse).
+Thus, four-year event-free survival would be an ideal outcome.
+Thus far, none of the trials of CAR-T therapy have followed patients for that long.
 Complete remission is a marker for long term survival, but the majority of patients with ALL who have failed prior therapy usually relapse even after achieving subsequent remission.

 As noted above, there are three single-arm trials of tisagenlecleucel in patients with relapsed or refractory ALL.
-The patients in these trials had relapsed after a median of three lines of prior chemotherapy and more than half had relapsed following allo-SCT (Table 4.1 and Appendix Table C1).
-For context, in the same table, we abstracted the same data from three trials of two agents that also received FDA approval for relapsed or refractory ALL on the basis of single-arm trials (clofarabine, blinatumomab).
-It is worth noting that the patients in these trials, while also heavily pretreated, either had a lower median number of prior lines of therapy (2)^{18,20} or had lower rates of prior allo-SCT.^{18,19} Thus, patient selection suggests that the patients in the trials of tisagenlecleucel had undergone more prior therapies and, thus, had a worse prognosis at enrollment.
+The patients in these trials had relapsed after a median of three lines of prior chemotherapy and more than half had relapsed following allo-SCT (Table 3.1 and Appendix Table C1).
+For context, in the same table, we abstracted the same data from four trials of two agents that also received FDA approval for relapsed or refractory ALL on the basis of single-arm trials (clofarabine, blinatumomab).
+It is worth noting that the patients in these trials, while also heavily pretreated, either had a lower median number of prior lines of therapy (2)21-23 or had lower rates of prior allo-SCT.^{20,21} Thus, patient selection suggests that the patients in the trials of tisagenlecleucel had undergone more prior therapies and, thus, had a worse prognosis at enrollment.

-Table 4.2.
-Overall and Complete Remission Rates in Heavily Pre-treated Patients Who ReceivedTherapies for Relapsed or Refractory Childhood B-ALL
+Table 3.2.
+Overall and Complete Remission Rates in Heavily Pre-treated Patients Who Received Therapies for Relapsed or Refractory Childhood B-ALL

 Trial Therapy Overall Remission Rate Complete Remission

-B2101J Tisagenlecleucel 95% 69%
+B2101J 18 Tisagenlecleucel 95% 69%

-B2205J Tisagenlecleucel 69% 62%
+B2205J 18 Tisagenlecleucel 69% 62%

-B2202 / ELIANA Tisagenlecleucel 83% 63%
+B2202 / ELIANA 19 Tisagenlecleucel 81% 60%

-Jeha 2006 19 Clofarabine 30% 20%
+Jeha 2006 20 Clofarabine 20% 11%

-Hijiya 2011 18 Clofarabine/etoposide/ cyclophosphamide 56% 44%
+Hijiya 2011 21 Clofarabine/etoposide/ cyclophosphamide 44% 28%

-Von Stackelberg 2016 20 Blinatumomab 45% 39%
+Von Stackelberg 2016 22 Blinatumomab 39% 17%

+Locatelli 2017 23 Blinatumomab NR 63%